 At Hawthorn Primary School we follow a traffic light system, the purpose of colour coding helps staff, Parents and Pupils have a clear understanding of our expectations.
-(See appendix 2).
-We send traffic Light letters every half term to parents to help identify any support needs and keep them fully informed of any concerns.
+(See appendix 2)

-• Red Zone: 90% and under
+• Red Zone: Under 90%

 Students in the red zone are more likely to underachieve, find making friendships difficult and misbehave.
 Legal action may also be taken against Parents/Carers of Red Zone pupils.